 Located at Third Street Louth and Seventh Street.

 Built in the mid-1800s as a Methodist chapel, became a community hall for a women's institute and farmers' co-operative.
 Until 2007, was known as St. Mark's Anglican Church.

 One of several locations used by the Musical Circle for their recitals and concerts.

 William W. Greenwood, Druggist

 Hamilton Gun Club -

-Hill in Western St. Catherines on Hainer Street leading to old Welland Canal.
+Also referred to as Western Hill.
+It was a hill in Western St. Catherines on Hainer Street leading to the old Welland Canal.

 Haynes Avenue Presbyterian Church